explodinglabs/jsonrpcserver/doc/quickstart.rst

 Logging
 =======

-To see the JSON-RPC messages going back and forth, set the log level to ``INFO``::
+To see the JSON-RPC messages going back and forth, set the logging level to ``INFO``::

     import logging